So, how are your new year’s resolutions going?

 With some reflection and a few tweaks, you can renew and reset your new year’s resolutions.

 Instead of considering January as a failed attempt at your resolutions, think of it as a research period where you gathered valuable feedback on what really works for you.

-Renew and Reset Your New Year’s Resolutions
+How to Renew and Reset Your New Year’s Resolutions

 Here are 5 questions that can help you to renew and reset your new year’s resolutions:

 Now that you’re back into the swing of normal life, have you taken on too much?

 If you only succeeded at one resolution this year, which would mean the most to you and have the biggest positive impact on your life?

 Tip: Start small and focus on one resolution at a time.